RS9977/LanguageCorrector/INSTALL.md

 All CLI modules of this repo (Checker/Corrector/Crawler) requires Java 17 to run.
 These modules were developed with Unix in mind, and is not guaranteed to work on other OS systems such as Windows or MacOS.

 ## Android App
-When running the android app, the minimum required OS needed to start the app is Android 10.
+When running the android app, the minimum required OS needed to start the app is Android 10 and requires at least 25MB of space.

 # Supporting files
 ## Non-Standard Libraries